ManchesterRoboticsLtd/MR3001B_Design_and_Development_of_Robots_I/class_ws/src/motor_sim/README.md

 ```bash
 roslaunch motor_sim motor_sim.launch frequency:=0.1 amplitude:=5
 ```
+- `frequency:` The rate of change of the wave.
+- `amplitude:` The positive and negative output (rad/s) desired.

 This will launch all the nodes developed and the DC Motor in RViz will start moving.